tinkermel-codes/tinkermel-codes/README.md

-# 👋 Hi, I'm Melanie!

-M.Sc.
-Electrical Engineering & Information Technology

-I enjoy uncovering patterns in data, shaping them through feature engineering, and exploring how small algorithmic changes influence how models learn.

----

-## 🚀 Projects
-- **Automated Hyperparameter Optimization Framework (Master’s Thesis, implementation is not publicly available)**
-  Designed and implemented a modular hyperparameter optimization framework in Julia from scratch supporting:
-  - Grid Search
-  - Random Search
-  - Hyperband
-  - Bayesian Optimization
-  - BOHB

-  The framework supported configurable and nested hyperparameter search spaces as well as custom training loop integration, enabling flexible benchmarking across different neural network architectures and evaluation metrics.
-Used Flux.jl for training neural networks and evaluating different architectures as part of the optimization pipeline.

-  Implemented checkpoint-based training continuation for Hyperband and BOHB to avoid redundant retraining during successive optimization rounds.

-  Conducted reproducible large-scale experiments using 50 random seeds per optimization algorithm.

-  Additionally developed a benchmarking suite for generating synthetic training datasets based on network topologies and demand allocation scenarios using a custom K-Shortest-Path First-Fit implementation.

-  Hyperband achieved the best efficiency/performance tradeoff, requiring on average only 8% of the training epochs used by Grid Search while still reaching 99.6% of the best achievable performance within the defined search space.

-- **Financial Phrase Sentiment Analysis**
-  Performed exploratory data analysis, preprocessing, and TF-IDF feature extraction on financial text data.

-  Trained and evaluated:
-  - Logistic Regression
-  - Linear SVM
-  - Naive Bayes
-  for sentiment classification.

-  Linear SVM achieved the best performance with an accuracy of 89.8% and a Macro-F1 score of 0.85.

----

-## 🛠️ Tech Stack
-### Languages and Tools
-Python, Julia
-Git, Linux
-SQL

-### Data and ML Libraries
-NumPy, Pandas, Scikit‑Learn, Seaborn
-PyTorch (deep learning, model training & evaluation)
-Flux.jl (neural network experimentation in thesis context)

-### ML Skills
-EDA, Feature Engineering
-Model Training & Evaluation
-Hyperparameter Optimization
-NLP (TF‑IDF, classical ML)

----

-## 🎯 Interests
-Pattern Discovery
-Feature Engineering
-Hyperparameter Optimization
-Reproducible ML Workflows
+# Hi, I'm Melanie!

+**M.Sc.
+Electrical Engineering & Information Technology**

+I enjoy finding patterns in messy and complex data and exploring how algorithms learn from data.

+## Projects

+### HPOFramework.jl

+**Hyperparameter Optimization Framework | Julia | Flux.jl**

+As part of my Master's thesis, I developed a modular hyperparameter optimization framework in Julia from scratch supporting:

+* Grid Search
+* Random Search
+* Hyperband
+* Bayesian Optimization
+* BOHB

+The main goal was to make different optimization strategies comparable while keeping the model, training procedure, and data pipeline independent of the optimizer.

+Some of the main parts I worked on:

+* Hierarchical and configurable hyperparameter search spaces
+* A Julia-native architecture using multiple dispatch
+* User-defined model construction and training functions
+* Checkpoint-based continued training for Hyperband and BOHB
+* Experiment history and result tracking
+* Reproducible optimization using configurable random seeds

+For the thesis experiments, I ran each optimization algorithm with **50 random seeds**.
+Hyperband achieved the best efficiency/performance tradeoff, using on average only **8% of the training epochs used by Grid Search** while reaching **99.6% of the best achievable performance** within the defined search space.
+The original thesis datasets cannot be published.

+### Financial Phrase Sentiment Analysis

+**Python | Scikit-Learn | NLP**

+Built a classical machine learning pipeline for sentiment classification using financial text data.

+The project included:

+* Exploratory data analysis
+* Text preprocessing
+* TF-IDF feature extraction
+* Model training and evaluation

+I compared Logistic Regression, Linear SVM, and Naive Bayes.
+Linear SVM achieved the best result with an **accuracy of 89.8%** and a **Macro-F1 score of 0.85**.

+## Skills
+**Programming:**
+Python (Pandas, NumPy, Scikit-Learn, PyTorch, Seaborn), PySpark, SQL (PostgreSQL), Julia (Flux.jl)

+**Tools:**
+Git, Linux, VS Code, Docker, Jupyter, Pluto

+**Data Analysis**:
+Exploratory and statistical data analysis, Data cleaning, Feature engineering, Data visualization

+**Machine Learning**:
+Classification, Regression, Clustering, Model validation, Neural networks, Hyperparameter optimization